- Family and Medical Leave Policy

 Family & Medical Leave

-Time away from work will be designated as Family & Medical Leave (F&ML) if the faculty member qualifies for such leave based on the College's Family & Medical Leave Policy.
-If a faculty member qualifies for both paid sick leave and F&ML, the two benefits will run concurrently.
+Time away from work will be designated as Family & Medical Leave if the faculty member qualifies for such leave based on the College's Family and Medical Leave Policy.
+If a faculty member qualifies for both paid sick leave and Family and Medical Leave, the two benefits will run concurrently.
 If paid sick leave is exhausted, the faculty member may qualify for additional unpaid time off work per the Family & Medical Leave Policy.
 Human Resources will supply information and forms necessary to apply for Family & Medical Leave, if applicable.

 Compensation and Benefits During a Paid Sick Leave of Absence